dhutapratama/docs/validation.md

 #### Translating Validation Messages

-Instead of providing a literal error message to the `$fail` closure, you may also provide a [translation string key](/docs/{{version}}/localization) and instruct Laravel to translate the error message:
+Instead of providing a literal error message to the `$fail` closure, you may also provide a [translation string key](/docs/{{version}}/localization) and instruct Lets to translate the error message:

     if (strtoupper($value) !== $value) {
         $fail('validation.uppercase')->translate();